solana-labs/solana-program-library/docs/src/token.md

 ### Program updates

 As the SPL Token program evolves the accounts owned by older version may need to be migrated to newer versions.
-This can be done via the proxy (or migration) program.
+This can be done by proxy via a migration program.
 For more information on program updates in general, refer to [program updates](program-updates.md).